peopledoc/django-readonly-field/README.rst

     :target: https://codecov.io/github/novafloss/django-readonly-field?branch=master

 Make Django model fields readonly.
-In other words, make it so that Django will read from your field in your Database, but never try to write it.
-It can be useful if your field is populated by a trigger or something.
+In other words, make it so that Django will read from your fields in your database, but never try to write them.
+It can be useful if your fields are populated by triggers or something.

 Requirements
 ------------